flaxixyboy/Flax_Apps/README.md

 ---

-## 🤝 Contributing & Bug Reports
+## 🤝 Contributing & Support
-We love open-source contributions!
-If you have app recommendations, feel free to suggest them.
-Encountered a broken download link or a bug?
-Please let us know by opening a ticket in the official [Issues](https://github.com/flaxixyboy/Flax_Apps/issues) section.
+If you have any app recommendations, feature requests, or find any bugs, feel free to open a ticket in the official [Issues](https://github.com/flaxixyboy/Flax_Apps/issues) section.

 ## ⚠️ Legal Disclaimer
-All applications shared within this repository are hosted strictly for personal and educational use.
-The maintainers hold no responsibility for any misuse or violation of external terms of service.
+All applications shared within this repository are intended for personal and educational use only.
+The maintainer holds no responsibility for any misuse.